twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 #### update(pluginId, updateObject)

 This endpoint updates a plugin.
+The `pluginId` can either be the unique name or the plugin sid.

 #### upsert(upsertObject)